-and who, at the time of the proposed accreditation, is not an affiliate under the audit regulations, the DPB Handbook, the insolvency regulations or ICAEW's regulations governing the use of the description 'chartered accountant' and general affiliates, only if that principal is granted legal services affiliate status by ICAEW.
+and who, at the time of the proposed accreditation, is not an affiliate under the audit regulations, the DPB Handbook, the insolvency regulations or ICAEW's regulations governing the use of the description 'chartered accountant' and general affiliates, only if that principal is granted probate affiliate status by ICAEW.

-The bodies referred to above are:
+The bodies referred to above are the:

-- the Institute of Chartered Accountants of Scotland;
+- Institute of Chartered Accountants of Scotland; - Institute of Chartered Accountants in Ireland; or - another approved regulator.

-- Chartered Accountants Ireland; or
+Probate affiliate status does not confer membership of ICAEW nor entitle the individual or body corporate to use the title 'chartered accountant'.
+However, it does mean that a probate affiliate is bound by the same rules and regulations as govern a member of ICAEW.

-- another approved regulator.
+Granting probate affiliate status

-Legal services affiliate status does not confer membership of ICAEW or entitle the individual or body corporate to use the title 'chartered accountant'.
-However, it does mean that a legal services affiliate is bound by the same rules and regulations that govern a member of ICAEW.
+- 8.1 Probate affiliate status does not give the probate affiliate any rights other than those contained in these regulations.
+Neither the probate affiliate nor his accredited probate firm shall make any public representation that the probate affiliate has any rights other than those contained in these probate affiliate regulations. - 8.2 A person must apply for probate affiliate status in the manner decided by ICAEW.

-Granting legal services affiliate status
+To carry out its responsibilities under these probate affiliate regulations, ICAEW may make any enquiries necessary to assess the eligibility of the applicant. - 8.3 ICAEW may grant probate affiliate status if it is satisfied that the applicant: - a is a fit and proper person to be granted probate affiliate status; - b has agreed to comply with these regulations; - c has agreed to observe and uphold ICAEW's Code of Ethics; and - d has agreed to provide ICAEW with all the information it needs. - 8.4 ICAEW may, on receiving an application for probate affiliate status: - a grant probate affiliate status; - b reject the application; - c grant probate affiliate status with restrictions or conditions; or d postpone consideration of the application.

-- 8.1 Legal services affiliate status does not give the legal services affiliate any rights other than those contained in these regulations.
-Neither the legal services affiliate nor his accredited legal services firm shall make any public representation that the legal services affiliate has any rights other than those contained in these regulations. - 8.2 A person must apply for legal services affiliate status in the manner decided by ICAEW.
-To carry out its responsibilities under these regulations, ICAEW may make any enquiries necessary to assess the eligibility of the applicant. - 8.3 ICAEW may grant legal services affiliate status if it is satisfied that the applicant: - a is a fit and proper person to be granted legal services affiliate status; - b has agreed to comply with these regulations; - c has agreed to observe and uphold ICAEW's Code of Ethics; and - d has agreed to provide ICAEW with all the information it needs. - 8.4 ICAEW may, on receiving an application for legal services affiliate status: - a grant legal services affiliate status; - b reject the application; - c grant legal services affiliate status with restrictions or conditions; or - d postpone consideration of the application. - 8.5 ICAEW may at any time vary or end a restriction or condition made under regulation 8.4.
+8.5 ICAEW may at any time vary or end a restriction or condition made under regulation 8.4.

-Withdrawal of legal services affiliate status
+Withdrawal of probate affiliate status

-- 8.6 ICAEW may in its sole discretion withdraw legal services affiliate status if the legal services affiliate: - a is in the opinion of ICAEW no longer a fit and proper person; - b fails to pay on time any fines or costs ordered by any committee or tribunal of ICAEW; - c has a disciplinary order made against him by any committee or tribunal of ICAEW; - d fails to pay the annual subscription within 30 days of the date of a notice to renew legal services affiliate status; or - e fails or ceases to comply with any of these regulations and, in the circumstances, ICAEW considers that withdrawal is justified.
+- 8.6 ICAEW may in its sole discretion withdraw probate affiliate status if the probate affiliate: - a is in the opinion of ICAEW no longer a fit and proper person; - b fails to pay on time any fines or costs ordered by any committee or tribunal of ICAEW; - c has a disciplinary order made against him by any committee or tribunal of ICAEW; - d fails to pay the annual subscription within 30 days of the date of a notice to renew probate affiliate status; or - e fails or ceases to comply with any of these regulations and, in the circumstances, ICAEW considers that withdrawal is justified.

-Decisions under regulations 8.4, 8.5 or 8.6 will come into effect as set out in section 10.
+Decisions under regulations 8.4, 8.5 or 8.6 will come into effect as set out in chapter 10.

-If a legal services affiliate is dissatisfied with a decision made by ICAEW under regulations 8.4, 8.5 or 8.6 it may apply for a review of the decision in accordance with the procedures set out in section 11.
+If a probate affiliate is dissatisfied with a decision made by ICAEW under regulations 8.4, 8.5 or 8.6 it may apply for a review of the decision in accordance with the procedures set out in chapter 11.

-Cessation of legal services affiliate status
+Cessation of probate affiliate status